jimsalterjrs/sanoid/README.md

 	This argument tells syncoid to not use resumeable zfs send/receive streams.

++ --force-delete

+	Remove target datasets recursively (WARNING: this will also affect child datasets with matching snapshots/bookmarks), if there are no matching snapshots/bookmarks.

 + --dumpsnaps

 	This prints a list of snapshots during the run.